MehulGoel1/Environment_Sound_Classifier/README.md

 # Environment_Sound_Classifier

 The project is built to classify environment sounds in real-time, by taking intermittent audio input of 5 second samples and processing them in mutliple threads.
+The classification is done using SVM classififer with "rbf" kernel, which was trained on Acoustic and Spectrogram Image features.

 Dataset used for this project was ESC-10.